Do car insurance companies cover DUI accidents?

 Just make sure you indicate that you had a DUI accident so that you only receive quotes from insurance companies that are able to write high-risk policies.
 Begin comparing options by entering your zip code in the comparison tool above!

-Every car accident claim, whether it involves a DUI driver or a sober driver, is investigated to determine fault.
+Moreover, every car accident claim, whether it involves a DUI driver or a sober driver, is investigated to determine fault.

 When an intoxicated driver is found at the scene of an accident, he or she is usually given a citation or ticket for driving while under the influence of alcohol or drugs.
 They may even be arrested.

 In many instances, the driver that received the ticket is considered the at-fault driver.
-This means that their insurance company would be required to pay for the other driver’s accident related expenses.
+This means that their auto insurance company would be required to pay for the other driver’s accident related expenses.

 The responsibility of the DUI driver’s expenses would depend on the driver’s insurance coverage and the limitations listed in his or her policy.